 Processing blocks, such as equalizer, dynamics, delay, etc., can be configured for all channel types.
-Standard configurations (for every of the four different core sizes) are shipped with your console.

-Input Channels

-Vista's digital routing matrix is located between the console's physical inputs and the actual DSP channels.
+Input Channels Vista's digital routing matrix is located between the console's physical inputs and the actual DSP channels.
 This topology means that the physical analog and digital inputs can be assigned to any console channel via the General Patch page on the Graphic Controller.
 The patch setup forms part of each individual snapshot, and can be saved, updated and recalled within the Snapshot/Preset system.